Alabama Occupational Health Safety Graduate Degrees

 These course subjects and others may offer students a well-rounded exploration of the field of occupational health and hygiene.

 In addition, many students may elect to study the above subjects and others in greater depth through particular departments.
 This allows students to concentrate their graduate work on areas of study that they find the most interesting.
-In many graduate programs, students may also learn about industry management and research methodology.
+In many graduate programs, students may also learn about best practices in industry management and top research methodology strategies.

 Whether or not occupational health and hygiene graduate students need to complete a practicum or internship depends on the program and desired occupation.
 According to the U.S. Bureau of Labor Statistics, some employers may prefer to hire students who have participated in internships.
 Students might want to consider utilizing campus and department resources to secure internships during their academic programs.